sjaakp/yii2-illustrated-behavior/README.md

 #### imgAttribute ####

 Name of the attribute in the ActiveRecord where the img src file name of the resulting cropped image is stored.
+This attribute should be a field in the database table of the ActiveRecord.
 Default: `'img'`.

 #### sizeAttribute ####